 - More convenient (already cooked / long shelf life)

-However canned salmon often has a higher sodium content.
+However, canned salmon often has a higher sodium content.

 - Always check the sodium content of various brands and choose one with a lower sodium content.